EMVrace/EMVerify-PAN-routing/README.md

 ## Verified Countermeasures

-**The countermeasures to the PIN bypass on Visa**, proposed in *The EMV Standard: Break, Fix, Verify*, are the following:
+**The countermeasures to the PIN bypass on Visa**, which we proposed in *The EMV Standard: Break, Fix, Verify*, are the following:
 1. The terminal must always have the card supply the SDAD.
 1. The terminal must always verify the SDAD.